 After many years of training, decorative painters Lancaster Painters Australia are highly skilled in decorative painting techniques including faux finishes.
 Faux painting or Faux finishing are terms used to describe a wide range of decorative painting techniques.
 From the French word faux (false), faux painting began as a form of replicating materials such as marble and wood with paint, but also encompasses many other decorative finishes for walls and furniture.

-In modern day faux finishing, there are two major materials or processes used.
+In modern day faux finishing, there are two major materials or processes that are commonly used.
 Glaze work involves using a translucent mixture of paint and glaze applied with a brush, roller, rag, or sponge, and often mimics textures, but it is always smooth to the touch.
-Plaster work can be done with tinted plasters, or washed over with earth pigments, and is generally applied with a trowel or spatula.
-The finished result can be either flat or textured.
+Plaster work can be achieved with tinted plasters, or washed over with earth pigments, and is generally applied with a trowel or spatula.
+The finished result may be either flat or textured.